How is cyclic vomiting syndrome (CVS) diagnosed?

 - Volvulus or malrotation (twisting of the intestine).

-- A number of different metabolic disorders.
+- A number of different tests to rule out metabolic disorders.

 For the diagnosis of CVS, the doctor will ask questions about your medical and family history.
 He or she will do an exam to check your digestive system and nervous system.
 The doctor may order metabolic and liver function tests in addition to running tests on the blood and urine.
 The doctor also may order any of the following: